aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

   - Choose "Upload a template to S3", select the **workshop.yaml** from the cloudformation directory of the workshop github repository you cloned earlier
   - Click "Next"
-  - Give your stack a name: "Device Defender Workshop"
+  - Give your stack a name: "DeviceDefenderWorkshop"
   - You can leave the hibernate and instance type fields as they are
   - In Subnet, choose the subnet you'd like to use
       - if you are unsure, choose the first one in the list